MrGrasss/TeleBlitz-BestTelebot/README.md

     - Load TDATA in from sessions: This will convert your sessions to usable tdata so that you can login to your clients via something like telegram portable.

-    - accounts.json: This is just a way to manually login to your clients, just a bit faster than normal.
+    - accounts.txt: This allows manual login using phone number per 1 line in the txt.
+MUST HAVE COUNTRY CODE.
-    If you find it annoying that it keeps asking if you want to use accounts.json you can simply remove the accounts from the list and use sessions / tdata instead.
+    If you find it annoying that it keeps asking if you want to use accounts.txt you can simply remove the accounts from the list and use sessions / tdata instead.
 This way it won't prompt you anymore :)

     - Proxies: The formats of the proxies are hostname:port@username:password or hostname:port:username:pass.